Generation

 • --playwright: Enable Playwright to capture UI activities (default: false)

-• --include: Specify a comma-separated list of fully qualified domain names (FQDNs) for Skyramp to collect traces for.
+• --include: Specify a comma-separated list of URLs for Skyramp to collect traces for.
+Skyramp will only collect traces for those domains and exclude all others.

-• --output: Specify the name of the generated trace file.
+• --output: Specify the name of the generated Skyramp trace file (default: skyramp_traces.json)

 • --docker-network: Specify the name (string) of your Docker network.